Overview#

 In order to use novelWriter effectively, you need to know the basics of how it works.
 The following chapters will explain the main principles.
 It starts with the basics, and gets more detailed as you read on.

-- How it Works – Essential Information
+How it Works – Essential Information

 This chapter explains the basics of how the application works and what it can and cannot do.

-- Project Views – Recommended Reading
+Project Views – Recommended Reading

 This chapter will give you a more detailed explanation of how you can use the user interface components to organise and view your project work.

-- The Editor and Viewer – Recommended Reading
+The Editor and Viewer – Recommended Reading

 This chapter will give you a more detailed explanation of how the text editor and viewer work.

-- Formatting Your Text – Essential Information
+Formatting Your Text – Essential Information

 This chapter covers how you should format your text.
 The editor is plain text, so text formatting requires some basic markup.
-The structure of your novel is also inferred by how you use headings.
+The structure of your novel is also inferred from how you use headings.
 Tags and references are implemented by special keywords.

-- Keyboard Shortcuts – Optional / Lookup
+Keyboard Shortcuts – Optional / Lookup

 This chapter lists all the keyboard shortcuts in novelWriter and what they do.
 Most of the shortcuts are also listed next to their menu entries inside the app, or in tool tips.
 This chapter is mostly for reference.

-- Typographical Notes – Optional
+Typographical Notes – Optional

 This chapter gives you an overview of the special typographical symbols available in novelWriter.
 The auto-replace feature can handle the insertion of standard quote symbols for your language, and other special characters.
-If you use any symbols aside from these. their intended use is explained here.
+If you use any symbols aside from these, their intended use is explained here.

 Organising Your Projects#